bradmartin333/feed/typst/main.typ

 1. Edit files in the `typst/` directory
 2. Commit and push changes
-3. GitLab CI will automatically compile and deploy
+3. GitHub Actions will automatically compile and deploy

 The compilation uses the experimental `--features html` flag available in Typst 0.14.